Month 12, Day 17, Thursday 9:15 p.m.

 The two of them sat across from him.
 To Sebastien’s relief, Damien didn’t immediately try to take over the flow of conversation, deferring to her to start.

 “What I require is of a delicate nature,” she said.
 “The kind of thing that might call for you to lie to a classmate or friend, but nothing that forces you to harm the innocent or do anything truly distasteful.
 Is that the kind of thing you can handle?”

 Newton hesitated, but nodded.
 “Hypothetically, yes.
 But… Sebastien, what is this about?”

-Sebastien stopped him with a shake of her hand, unable to hide her smile.
+Sebastien stopped him with a hand gesture, unable to hide her smile.
 “No, Newton.
 It’s not that at all.”
-She looked to Damien, then back to him.
+She looked to Damien, then back to Newton.
 “Can we trust that you’ll keep this conversation private?
 I want your oath, or we walk out this door right now.”

 Newton straightened, looking more alarmed.
 “I swear on my name and honor, unless I judge that what you tell me will bring serious harm to yourselves or others, I will not divulge the contents of this conversation.
 Now please explain.”

 “We want you to spy on Tanya Canelo!”
 Damien burst out before Sebastien could say anything, vibrating with poorly suppressed excitement.